Accolore/wp-al-settings-demo/README.md

 This plugin is a demo for the Accolore Setting framework.
 The base of the plugin is create from WP Plugin Boilerplate.
 ## Description ##

-Once you activated the plugin a new Accolore Settings section will appear in the Wordpress sidebar.
+Once you activated the plugin a new "WP Setting Demo" menu will appear in the Wordpress sidebar.
 To customize the configuration page you can change the wp-accolore-config.php file in the plugin root.

 ## Installation ##